What is ASCII: A Guide for Beginners

 The American Standard Code for Information Interchange (ASCII) is a standard that takes English characters, numbers, punctuation symbols, and other special characters, and assigns them somewhere in the 255 slots available in the 8-bits of code that were available to older computers.

+Understanding ASCII will help your understanding of what coding is and how it works.
 This article takes a quick look at the history of ASCII, and describes its importance.